Can You Stain Over Wood Burning? Here’s The Truth!

 Just keep reading!

-Can You Stain Wood After You Wood Burn It?
+Can You Stain Wood After Burning It?

 Never stain the wood before burning since stained wood may release toxic fumes when burned.
 Those toxic chemical fumes can cause breathing issues and pollute the air.